 Back in the early 1980s Roger von Oech got everyone excited about the power of creativity.
 His book,

-, was a business best-seller as many CEOs believe that if their people were more creative, the company would perform better.
+A Whack on the Side of the Head, was a business best-seller as many CEOs believe that if their people were more creative, the company would perform better.
 Truth of the matter is that most companies do not lack for ideas, or even great ideas.
 They lack the ability to execute on those ideas, or the few right ones.

 Paul Currant wrote an intriguing blog post: